Neaetha wesolowskae

-Neaetha wesolowskae is a species of jumping spider in the genus Neaetha that is endemic to Thailand.
-The Neaetha spider that has been found most easterly, it lives in rainforests.
+Neaetha wesolowskae is a species of jumping spider that is endemic to Thailand.
+The member of the genus Neaetha that has been found most easterly, it lives in rainforests.
 First described in 2020 by Barbara Patoleta & Marek Żabka, the spider is named for the Polish arachnologist Wanda Wesołowska.
-It is small with a brown carapace between 0.86 and 1.49 mm in length and an abdomen that is between 0.97 and 1.2 mm long.
+It is small with a brown forward section, its carapace, that is between 0.86 and 1.49 mm in length and, behind that, an abdomen that is between 0.97 and 1.2 mm long.
 The female is smaller than the male and has a pattern of spots rather than lines on its abdomen.
 The female is hard to tell from other members of the genus but can be differentiated by its copulatory organs.
 Its epigyne has ovoid, rather than crescent-shaped, copulatory openings and spermathecae that are separated rather than lying together.
 The male has an embolus that is unusually crescent-shaped.

-Taxonomy
+Taxonomy and etymology

-Neaetha wesolowskae was first described by Barbara Patoleta & Marek Żabka in 2020.
+Neaetha wesolowskae is a species of jumping spider, a member of the family Salticidae, that was first described by the Polish arachnologists Barbara Patoleta and Marek Żabka in 2020.
 It was allocated to the genus Neaetha, which itself had been first circumscribed by Eugène Simon in 1884.
 The genus is named for two Greek words, néos, which means new, and théa, which can be translated as aspect.
 The species is named for the Polish arachnologist Wanda Wesołowska.
+The holotype is stored in the Zoological Museum of Uppsala University.

 The species is hard to distinguish from others in the genus, leading to Patoleta and Żabka suggesting that understanding the relationships between the different species will require study of the genes rather than their physical attributes.
 This confusion spreads to the genus, as Neaetha spiders are externally similar to other genera, including Bianor, Harmochirus.
 However, subsequent study has proved that they are only distantly related.
-A DNA analysis study undertaken by Wayne Maddison and Marshall Hedin identified that the genus is most closely related to the g|enus Salticus.
+A DNA analysis study undertaken by Wayne Maddison and Marshall Hedin identified that the genus is most closely related to the genus Salticus.
 It has also phylogenetic similarities with Carrhotus and Hasarius, amongst other genera of jumping spiders.
 The genus was placed in the subtribe Harmochirina in the tribe Plexippini by Maddison in 2015.
 These were allocated to the clade Saltafresia.
 The subtribe is divided into harmochirines and pellenines, and the genus is allocated to the latter group, which is characterised by living on the open sunny ground.